 Mile-Long Ship: The series adds several more to the franchise's collection.
 These include the New Republic Viscount-class Star Defender battleship originally designed as a counter to the likes of the Executor-class star dreadnought; the Yuuzhan Vong koros-stronhatranslation "worldship", primarily generation ships but fully capable of defending themselves; and the Yuuzhan Vong kor chokktranslation "grand cruiser", warships such as Shedao Shai's Legacy of Torment that serve much the same command-and-control and heavy battleship role as super star destroyers.

 Nom Anor, of all people, has one after he sics a bunch of warriors on a gathering of Shamed Ones (Shamed Ones who were following his teachings, no less) and saw them get slaughtered.
-It didn't really lead to a full-on Heel Face Turn, but it did show he was starting to develop standards.
+It didn't really lead to a full-on Heel-Face Turn, but it did show that Anor was starting to develop standards.

-My Species Doth Protest Too Much: A couple of Vong examples, most notably Nom Anor (who is utterly evil in a way completely different from his fellows- they're fanatical Knight Templars and he's a manipulative power-grabber) and Nen Yim (who is too coldly logical to go along with the more... crazy beliefs of her people, though she only starts openly going against the grain near the end)
+My Species Doth Protest Too Much: A couple of Vong examples, most notably Nom Anor (who's utterly evil in a way completely different from his fellows- they're fanatical Knight Templars and he's a manipulative power-grabber) and Nen Yim (who is too coldly logical to go along with the more... crazy beliefs of her people, though she only starts openly going against the grain near the end).